Factors Contributing to AC Interference

 Factors Contributing to AC interference

-The problem of AC interference on pipelines has gained in recognition due to increased current demand, improvements in pipeline coatings and the tendency for HVPL’s and pipelines to share rights-of-way.
+The problem of AC interference on pipelines and pipeline safety has gained in recognition due to increased current demand, improvements in pipeline coatings and the tendency for HVPL’s and pipelines to share rights-of-way.
 High Voltage Power Lines (HVPL) produce electromagnetic fields (EMF) that may result in interference on pipelines.

 Electromagnetic fields (EMF)